 Tuesdays and Wednesdays

 Unless you are the amazing Zoltar, it’s impossible to predict what the single cheapest day to fly will be.
-Even if you could gauge data from previous years to determine which day offered the lowest prices for your particular route, there’s no telling that the same pattern would happen the following year.
+Even if you could gauge data from previous years to determine which day offered the lowest prices for your particular route, there’s no telling if the same pattern would happen the following year.

 Travel experts generally agree on the cheapest travel days of the week.
 Fare tracker site Airfarewatchdog, SmarterTravel’s sister site, notes that Tuesdays and Wednesdays are the two best days of the week to fly if you want to save some coin.